Prabhakarzx/Ruby-Bubble-Sort/README.md

 - Download or clone the repository's files
 - Run the code in your local ide
-- Additionally, You can go to [onlinegdb.com](https://www.onlinegdb.com/online_ruby_compiler), select language ruby in top right corner and copy paste the code.
-Follow IDE instructions!
+- Additionally, You can go to https://repl.it and select language ruby, copy paste the meethod.

 ## Author